 Lam, whose four children are pursuing their own careers and have no interest in the trade, hopes to recruit an apprentice to pass on his knowledge.
 However, he is faced with difficulty looking for the right candidate.

-Note: An edited version of this article [Cutting Edge Bladesmith] was published on 15th August, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Cutting Edge Bladesmith] was published on 15th August, 2015, in The Malay Mail.

 Note: View larger images by clicking on an image once this page has completely loaded.
 Then navigate by clicking on the right or left side of image.